juan-morales/footprint-php/README.md

 Even though I am working on this package in order to improve it, feel free to open issues, send pull requests, creating new modules or enhancing the existing ones, etc.

-It is possible to create advance modules (like a live dashboard with websocket connection to update data on it, so get can hae a real-time dashboard, etc.), but for the first release of this package I wanted to keep it simple and functional.
+It is possible to create advance modules (like a live dashboard with websocket connection to update data on it, so we can have a real-time dashboard, etc.), but for the first release of this package I wanted to keep it simple and functional.

 I am thinking about decouple the modules and put them in different repositories, but ... maybe version 2.